Abuse & consent in Edmonton

-Boychuk talks about how disappointing the process of discussing her band’s issue online was.
+Boychuk talks about how disappointing it was to discuss her band’s issue online.

-“I felt after all the emotional labor I had to go through and the others we collaborated with, preparing for what we were going to say to everyone, very few male members in our community stood up to relieve some of this emotional labor.”
+“I felt, after all the emotional labor I had to go through and the others we collaborated with, preparing for what we were going to say to everyone, very few male members in our community stood up to relieve some of this emotional labour.”

-MacGregor says she understands that, while consent is an important concept that everyone in the community has to be on board with, it’s only “one small way that we can impact the health and well-being of our own communities.”
+MacGregor says she understands that, though consent is an important concept with which everyone in the community has to be on board, it’s only “one small way that we can impact the health and well-being of our own communities.”